I come to this work honestly.

 I trained as a massage therapist in 2013 with the intention of weaving bodywork into my work as a postpartum doula.
 I expected to gain skills.
-What I didn’t expect was to have my understanding of power, healing, and relationship fundamentally changed.
-What transformed me most was not learning to give massage, but receiving it — being met with safe, attentive touch that allowed my body to speak and be trusted, rather than overridden.
+What I didn’t expect was to have my understanding of power, healing, and relationship fundamentally changed — especially through receiving massage myself.
+Being met with safe, attentive touch allowed my body to speak and be trusted, rather than overridden.

-My work is not based in “health” or “wellness” as productivity, optimization, or self-improvement.
-It is focused on well-being and the right to feel resourced, regulated, and at home in one’s body, across body size, ability, identity, and lived experience, regardless of diagnosis, productivity, or performance.
+My work is not based in “health” or “wellness” as optimization or self-improvement.
+It is focused on well-being — on the right to feel resourced, regulated, and at home in one’s body — across body size, ability, identity, and lived experience, regardless of productivity or performance.
+My hope is that anyone who comes into my care experiences their body as worthy of time, attention, and respect — exactly as it is — because when people feel this sense of internal and relational safety, they are better able to make the health and life decisions that are right for them.

 I’m guided by the reverberating influences of queer and Black feminist writers, bodyworkers, and organizers, as well as by the reproductive justice and community care movements.
 I resist hierarchical “healer” frameworks and instead practice care as relational, shared, and grounded in mutual responsibility.
 I am deeply aware that our well-being as individuals is inextricably linked to the well-being of our communities and our world.
 We are in this together.